WisDOT North Central Region road construction update - Wausau Pilot & Review

 Description: The project includes removing the existing US 51 overhead structure and replacing the interchange with a single lane roundabout with bypass lanes.

-Work scheduled for next week: Crews will place erosion control, continue excavating south of the existing bridge, and remove pavement on ramps and place gravel.
+Work scheduled for next week: Crews will place erosion control, install storm sewer, and remove pavement on ramps and place gravel on US 2.

 Traffic impacts for next week: